45 Most Common Types of Spiders in Florida

 42. Giant Lichen Orbweaver

-An Orbweaver is among the types of spiders in Florida that weaves a web at night.
-They weave the spider’s nest with both left and right-hand spirals so it can be used as camouflage during the day.
+An Orbweaver is among the spiders in Florida that weaves a web at night.
+They weave the spider’s nest with both left and right-hand spirals to be used as camouflage during the day.

 Another common name for Orbweavers is Giant Lichen Orbweavers because they like to inhabit places such as bark, mossy rocks, or lichens.